The Water and Sewer Department is responsible for the operation and maintenance of the Township’s water and wastewater facilities.

 Sewer Main Cleaning

 The Township’s collection system flushing program is intended to prevent blockages in the sewer lines.
-Each year, tens of thousands of linear feet of sewer lines are flushed, through the use of a sewer jet vac truck.
+Each year, tens of thousands of linear feet of sewer lines are cleaned, through the use of the Township’s sewer jet vac truck.

 Infiltration/Inflow Reduction Program